Website Security, Backups etc.

 The System Administrators team ensures that all sites are running the latest version of WordPress and the plugins in the SiteWorks distribution.
 The SiteWorks team also monitors the installation of 3rd party plugins across all sites.

-It is important to note that this does not take away the responsibility of Web Managers to make their security assessment of additional plugins that they add to the provided distribution.
+It is important to note that Website Administrators have the responsibility to make any security assessment of additional plugins that they add to the provided distribution.

 For more information see Operational Procedures